quick-lab/SARS-CoV-2/README.md

 `w`: Major Version.
 (New scheme)

 `x`: Minor Version.
-Used to include new alt primers to account for new lineages (New primers added)
+Used to include new alt primers to account for new lineages (Changes to the primers)

 `y`: Misc version.
 Used to include changes to file format or change to primer re-balancing volumes (No primer changes)